 We will thoroughly analyze your arson case, as well as suggest next steps in forming a strong defense on your behalf.
 We offer same-day jail visits, affordable fees, and also flexible payment plans for those facing accusations in Weld County and throughout Colorado.

 So, if you or someone you know is facing arson charges is Colorado, be smart.
-Contact the experienced criminal defense attorneys at O'Malley and Sawyer, LLC at 303-830-0880.
+Contact the experienced criminal defense attorneys at Sawyer Legal Group, LLC at 303-830-0880.
 Together, we can protect your future.

 Photo by Talal Ahmad